dvd90/growth-interview-backend-enrichment/README.md

 #### Some guidelines:

-1. To store data, use an in memory “database” that could be replaced easily in the future with an actual database.
+1. To store data, use an in memory “database” that could be easily replaced in the future with an actual database.
-2. To enrich use a “3rd party APIs” that support required capabilities.
+2. To enrich, use a “3rd party APIs” that support required capabilities.
 Provided in the task.
 3. Consider which logs should be logged for debugging purposes, using console.log.
 4. Consider which input validations should be enforced.
 5. Consider code structure, code reuse and run time efficiency.
 6. The DELETE action must be protected from being exploited by malicious intent, implement or suggest a fitting security measure for it.

-Please send the results of exercise to omri.ofek@artlist.io

 ###### List of emails and companies to use